Wishing a Happy Birthday to Astrid Lindgren

 Wishing a very Happy Birthday to Astrid Lindgren today!
-Ms. Lindgren was born in Sweden in 1907, and was quite a prolific writer.
+Ms. Lindgren was born in Sweden on November 14, 1907, and was quite a prolific writer.
 Best known for her children’s books, but she also was a playwright.
-Within the United States, Lindgren is probably best know for her Pippi Longstockings series.
+Within the United States, Lindgren is probably best known for her Pippi Longstockings series.

 In honor of Astrid Lindgren, Soviet astronomer Nikolai Stepanovich Chernykh named a minor planet after her.
 It was discovered in 1978 and is called 3204 Lindgren.